What Is A Professional Banjo?

 Pay attention to the materials, parts included, size, tone, builder, and of course price.

-Best professional banjo is produced from solid hardwoods like maple or mahogany, which may vastly change the tone, and solid cast brass tone rings.
+The best professional banjo is produced from solid hardwoods like maple or mahogany, which may vastly change the tone, and solid cast brass tone rings.
 Together with that, the hardware is usually brass or steel, they usually feature a mother of pearl or similarly attractive inlays within the neck and headstock.

 While almost any banjo may have the essential banjo parts (rim, neck, head, bridge, tailpiece), the best professional banjo may also feature a tone ring, railroad spikes (to tune up the 5th string), and higher-quality tailpieces, bridges, and flanges.